neilsimon/nd009t-capstone/doc/Report.md

 The initial problem was to find a potentially novel approach to predict gold values, and to ultimately determine if such a system could show some weakness in the Efficient Market Hypothesis.
 While I considered a variety of possible solutions, I decided that a combined system using a clustering step and an auto-ml trained predictor was novel enough and possibly effective.
 I decided that the clustering approach should attempt to discern something about the *shape* of trading in gold and another source of market information (the S&P 500) over the past few days and the predictor use that same data to estimate future prices.
 The derived features used were intentionally kept to a small number so that clustering could be more effective.

 Interestingly, by increasing the number of clusters, the system seemed to perform better.
 This is despite the worsening RMSE.
-This suggests that the tabular predictor was not very effective, but that potentially the clustering was somewhat effective.
+This suggests that the Tabular Predictor was not very effective, but that potentially the clustering was somewhat effective.

-The challenges associated with deploying an Autogluon Tabular Predictor was not insignificant, but ultimately the availability of suitable sample scripts made it somewhat manageable.
+The challenges associated with deploying an AutoGluon Tabular Predictor was not insignificant, but ultimately the availability of suitable sample scripts made it somewhat manageable.
 Another area of challenge was the AWS limit of 30 servers, making it impossible to train and deploy a 32 cluster system.
 It is possible that such a system would give better results.

 Ultimately, the final result was in keeping with my expectations.
 It was highly unlikely that I would find a model capable of beating the market significantly, and while I suspect that the EMH is not completely correct, the likelihood of finding an exploitable trading strategy is rather small.
 I achieved results essentially in line with my expectations.